FeTS-AI/Challenge/singularity_example/readme.md

 # Guide for singularity example

-Maybe explain here what the files are (too obvious?), how to build the container and how the container is run at test time?
+Maybe explain here what the files are, how to build the container and how the container is run at test time.

 Useful external resource: https://singularity-tutorial.github.io/

 ## Build
 ```
-singularity build --fakeroot fets_simple_nnunet.sif container.def
+singularity build --fakeroot container_simple.sif container_simple.def
 ```
 With `--fakeroot`, you don't need to build with sudo (security option).
 Tip for debugging building: use the `--sandbox` option